top of page

 Q: Is this an insurance plan?

-A: No, a DMPO is a discount plan, not an insurance plan, it allows you to receive at least a 25% discount from the normal and customary charges, but often it is even more than 25%.
+A: No, a DMPO is a discount plan, not an insurance plan, it allows you to receive reduction of the fee your provider charges.
+In some states it is required to be at least 25% discount from the normal and customary charges, but often it is even more than 25%.
 You are responsible to pay the office visit fees at a rate your doctor's office chooses.
+Check with us if you would like to know what your state requires.

 Q: Can I use my personal health care insurance at the same time as ECS to help lower my cost?